AdaTerm: Adaptive T-Distribution Estimated Robust Moments for Noise-Robust Stochastic Gradient Optimization

 and they interpret it as the term needed to correct the bias caused by initializing the EMA with zeros.

-Another interpretation (which do no require taking the expectation of the EMA), is to see this term as the normalization term in a weighted average.
-Indeed, given $\left\{ g_1, \cdots, g_t \right\}$, the weighted sum of $g$ with respect to some weights $\left\{ w_1, \cdots, w_t \right\}$ is given by:
+Another interpretation (that does not require considering the expectation of the EMA) is to view this term as the normalization term in a weighted average.
+Indeed, given $\left\{ g_1, \cdots, g_t \right\}$, the weighted sum of $g$ with respect to the weights $\left\{ w_1, \cdots, w_t \right\}$ is expressed as follows: